I tried the 8 best AI customer support software to find the top choice for 2026

 2. Zendesk AI

-Zendesk is a giant in the customer service world, and its Zendesk AI is built to work deeply within its own family of products.
-If your company is already all-in on Zendesk, this is a strong, though pricey, option.
+Zendesk is a giant in the customer service world, and Zendesk AI is built to work deeply within its impressive family of products.
+For companies looking for a mature, industry-leading platform that powers thousands of successful businesses, Zendesk is an exceptionally strong choice.

 Pros & Cons: